typeintandem/tandem/release_scripts/README.md

 ## Pre-requisites
-You should create a `.env` file locally with the credentials for the Tandem bot, and source it.
-Contact the Tandem administrators for access.
+You should create a `.env` file locally with the credentials for the Tandem bot.
+Contact the Tandem maintainers for access.

 ## Usage
-The only scripts you'll need to run are the `tandem_<type>_release.sh` scripts within each plugins respective subdirectory.
-They take in the path to (a clone of) the plugin repository as an argument.
+The only script you'll need to run is the `tandem_release.sh` script.
+It takes in the type of plugin to build, and the path to (a clone of) the plugin repository as arguments.

 For example, to build the `vim` plugin, navigate:
 ```
-cd vim
+./tandem__release.sh vim /path/to/vim/repository/clone
-./tandem_vim_release.sh /path/to/tandem/vim/plugin/repository
 ```
 (Note: You must be on `master` in this repository when committing)

 ## How it Works
-Each `tandem_<type>_release.sh` script runs the following three scripts in sequence.
-It passes in the plugin path as an argument.
+The `tandem_release.sh` script does the following:

+1. "Setup": parses the arguments, determines variables required by parts of the script
-1. prepare.sh -- copies the plugin and tandem agent code to the plugin repository
+1. "Prepare": runs a plugin specific `prepare.sh` -- copies the plugin and tandem agent code to the plugin repository
-2. commit.sh (located in `common/`) -- commits the plugin code
+2. "Commit": commits the plugin code in the specified repository and pushes it to GitHub
-3. release.sh -- creates a git tag and GitHub release
+3. "Release": runs a helper `release.py` that creates a GitHub release.
+Python is used to simplify interfacing with the GitHub API.

 The Tandem Bot credentials are used to commit and release the plugin.
 Your (the script runners) credentials will be used to push the committed code to GitHub.